 The Pueblo County Jail serves a male and female population, including adults awaiting adjudication or serving sentences for Colorado felony crimes and misdemeanors.
 This is a busy jail, which has received a great deal of recent publicity for apparently overcrowded conditions.
 The average daily population for the 509-bed “aging” facility is currently approaching 765, according to this October, 2018, article.

 The jail is situated in the south central Colorado city of Pueblo, located 42 miles south of Colorado Springs, off of Interstate 25.
 The address of the Pueblo County Sheriff’s Office and detention center is:

 Pueblo, CO 81003

 Telephone: (719) 583-6125

 The detailed information below is provided for incoming Pueblo County Jail inmates and their family and friends.
-Sponsored by the Colorado criminal defense lawyers team, this page covers the following topics:
+Sponsored by the Pueblo criminal defense lawyers team, this page covers the following topics: